Jelena Rozga: 2006–2009: Oprosti Mala

 During interviews, Rozga revealed that the transition from Magazin to a solo career was a challenging and difficult period that caused a lot of stress and health problems.
 She revealed that she was unaware of all the responsibilities and independent decisions a solo career would bring along and experienced disappointment when some of her initial concerts were attended by small audiences.
 Huljić also revealed that the initial period of transition involved searching for the sound the audience expected of Rozga and that it took almost four years before they could find her sound.

 Rozga's career rapidly moved upwards, especially in 2008 when she received the Grand Prix at the Split Music Festival for having the most played song from the previous year's festival's edition for "Gospe moja".
 She then released single "Daj šta daš" which topped charts both in Croatia and other neighbouring countries.
 The song also won the Grand Prix in 2009 for being the most played song from last year's festival edition.
 Two other singles were released in 2008, including "Djevica" and "Ožiljak".
 In 2009, Rozga performed on Hrvatski Radijski Festival with "Svega ima, al' bi još" in the category of pop-folk music.
+On 17 October 2009, Rozga appeared on Severina's concert in Belgrade, where she performed "Suze biserne" on stage.
+She also praised her performance, saying the following, "The concert was amazing.
+The audience was phenomenal and everything was great...
+The organization was of very high quality, Seve is a real professional, Seve went through a lot, she has been in this job for very long but stage anxiety is present.
+All praises to her."
 Rozga performed at the 2009 Split Festival with "Rodit ću ti 'ćer i sina", and the year after, 2010, for the third time in a row, she won the Grand Prix for the most played song ("Rodit ću ti 'ćer i sina").
 The end of the year saw the release of, "Nevjeran do groba", a duet with Miligram and "Ostavit ću svitlo", a duet with Klapa Iskon.